Versión en español aquí

 Sarah Molinari is a PhD student in Cultural Anthropology at The Graduate Center, CUNY.
 She has research experience in Vieques, Cabo Rojo, and San Juan, Puerto Rico and is currently developing her dissertation project on debt resistance and intergenerational indebtedness in Puerto Rico.
 Follow her on Twitter @sarahmolinari.

 Isabel Guzzardo Tamargo is a PhD student in the graduate program of Literatures in English at Rutgers University.
 Her interests include Caribbean literature, decolonial theory, and issues of sexual citizenship.

-The contributors would like to thank Ed Morales, Patricia Silver, Vladimir Pérez, and Amanda Haziz-Ginsberg for their feedback and suggestions.
+The contributors would like to thank Ed Morales, Patricia Silver, Vladimir Pérez, Shakti Castro, and Amanda Haziz-Ginsberg for their feedback and contributions.
 We are also grateful to Xiomara Caro and Mario Ruben Carrion for sharing their photographs with us.